AaltoSciComp/scicomp-docs/triton/tut/applications.rst

   <https://version.aalto.fi/gitlab/AaltoScienceIT/triton>`__ to see if
   there are previous issues about it - not everything is always updated.
-* Ask other users in the :doc:`Zulip chat`.
+* Ask other users in the :ref:`Zulip chat <chat>`.
 We hope that we can facilitate user group meetings and discussion among users of similar software suites.
 * Ask us admins in `garage </help/garage>`.